. . . your guide to visiting the holy places

 David’s death at the end of his 40-year reign is recorded in 1 Kings 2:10: “Then David slept with his ancestors and was buried in the city of David.”

-Archaeologists have shown that the city of David, also called Zion (or Sion), was the low spur south of the Temple Mount and east of the present Mount Zion.
+Archaeologists have shown that the City of David, also called Zion (or Sion), was the low spur south of the Temple Mount and east of the present Mount Zion.

 But excavations here since the 1800s have failed to identify the royal tomb.
 (Another tradition places the burial of David in Bethlehem, but excavations have not revealed the tomb there either.)